conan-center-index

 Attributes

 In ConanCenter, there are a few conventions that need to be respected to ensure recipes can be discovered there conan search command of through the web UI.
-Many of which are enforces with the hooks.

 Name